How to Scale and Automate Your Online Business 2021

 Online businesses that sell digital products and services are the easiest to automate.
 The customer makes a purchase and then they are automatically taken to a membership or download area where they can access their product(s).

 Digital product businesses will usually have a sales funnel that is used for lead generation and sales.
 The first landing page intends to capture the email address of your prospect so that you can communicate with them again.
-Then the prospect is automatically taken to a “front end” offer, which they either purchase, or not.
+Then the prospect is automatically taken to a “front end” offer, which they either purchase or not.

 If they make a purchase then they are shown a related “upsell” which they can decide to purchase or not and so it goes on.
 The final upsell is something of a “high-ticket” nature such as personal coaching for example.

 Ecommerce stores can work in a similar way.
 The first section of the sales funnel is all about grabbing the email address and other contact information.
 After purchasing the item that they want, the customer can then be presented with other purchase ideas.
-Amazon do this extremely well their “customers who purchased this also bought these” approach.
+Amazon does this extremely well with their “customers who purchased this also bought these” approach.

 So the question that you need to ask yourself here is “do I have sales funnels in place for my online business?”
 Sales funnels are a great way to automate things as well as increase the number of leads and sales for your online business.